tbobm/tbobm-blog/content/posts/watermarking-pictures-fast/index.md

 impact of the whole execution performed under-the-hood of some modules we used.
 Some projects, when imported, will perform a set of actions such as bootstrapping dependencies, logging, ...

-A few years ago the Instagram Engineering team wrote about the concept of [Strict Modules][ig-blog-strict] that would guarantee the **absence of side effects**.
+A few years ago, the Instagram Engineering team wrote about the concept of [strict modules][ig-blog-strict] that would guarantee the **absence of side effects**.
 The concept in itself is great and can offer a lot of improvements, both for development and production workloads.

 By checking the duration of both import statements, we can already have a hint:
-- `import pillow`: **00.069217s**
+- `import pillow`: **0.069217s**
-- `import pyvips`: **00.172800s**
+- `import pyvips`: **0.172800s**

 Naturally, I ended up diving a bit in both project's (Pillow and PyVips) entrypoints and without any surprise, we can observe that PyVips' entrypoint ([`__init__.py`][pyvips-init]) is loading the LibVips bindings, configuring logging, ... which can add up.

-Considering that those values are not relevant for an actual long lived service (i.e.: ECS Service) or an execution with a Warmed up environment (i.e.: Lambdas), we can safely dismiss those durations that correspond to "cold starts".
+Considering that those values are not relevant for an actual long-lived service (i.e.: ECS Service) or an execution with a Warmed up environment (i.e.: Lambdas), we can safely dismiss those durations that correspond to "cold starts".

-If instead of observing the end to end processing, we only observe the actual **watermarking operation** by extracting this specific code snippet from our example code, we can have a much more accurate representation of a realistic calculation.
+If instead of observing the end-to-end processing, we only observe the actual **watermarking operation** by extracting this specific code snippet from our example code, we can have a much more accurate representation of a realistic calculation.